Strengthening Cap-and-Trade Guidelines for the Oil and Gas Sector

 We worked with Ecojustice, Canada’s largest environmental law charity, to develop the following recommendations.
 These recommendations are in line with those of the International Energy Agency and the 1.5-degree pathway, as well as Canada’s national targets in line with the Paris Agreement.

-A phased approach between 2026 and 2030 Regulations to come into effect no later than 2025
+A phased approach between 2026 and 2030 Same as framework Regulations to come into effect no later than 2025

 Flexibilities for companies to emit up to a level about 20-23% below 2019 levels